Should businesses send customers a Valentine’s Day text message?

 Keep it clean and don’t push the sales angle too hard

-Companies are always eager to find ways to engage with customers in unobtrusive ways that will have a positive impact.
+Companies are always eager to engage with consumers in ways that will have a positive impact.
 A holiday, especially February 14th, is the perfect opportunity to check in with the folks who buy your products or use your services.
-It’s also a fun way to start a conversation—literally.
+It’s also a fun way to start a conversation.

-A simple text could keep your company’s name on the tips of customers’ tongues and open the door to increased sales and a stronger buyer-seller relationship.
+A simple Valentine’s Day message could keep your company’s name on the tips of customers’ tongues and open the door to increased sales and a stronger buyer-seller relationship.
 Just make sure you’re only sending messages to individuals who have opted in to receive texts from your company.
-For details and tips on best practices relating to business texting, download our concise and easy-to-read e-book on TCPA compliance.
+For details and tips on best practices relating to business texting, download our easy-to-read e-book on TCPA compliance.

-Just as it’s okay for Cupid to hold back and keep some arrows in his quiver if the timing isn’t right, the same can be said for businesses who text their customers.
+Just as it’s okay for Cupid to hold back and keep some arrows in his quiver if the timing isn’t right, the same can be said for businesses.
 Wait for the right opportunity to send a text.
 It comes down to your target market and your message—both should be a good match.

 Scheduled text messages help you keep your day on track

-Sending a message to a large group of customers is easy with business texting software.
-Texting from a personal cell phone has its risks, while business texting software is much more secure and even allows companies to schedule texts in advance which is a real timesaver for busy staffs.
+Sending a message to a large group is easy with business texting software.
+Texting from a personal cell phone has its risks, while texting software is much more secure and even allows companies to schedule texts in advance which is a real timesaver for busy staffs.

-Build relationships with your customers by adding a personal touch to every text.
+Build relationships by adding a personal touch to every text.
 Automatically insert the first name of the person you’re texting, even when sending the message to a group, so the recipient feels as if the message was sent just to them.

 Add your signature with one click or set it to automatically attach to every message.
 Letting the receiver know the name of the person they’re communicating with and the company can help prevent confusion when texting with a business.

-Your text can ask customers to reply with a specific keyword that triggers another text with more information.
+Your text can ask the recipient to reply with a specific keyword that triggers another text with more information.
 For example, you could ask them to reply with the word “SWEET” to get a coupon code for one of your products that can be redeemed in-store or online.

 Ensure your customers always get a response.
-Assign a message to be sent outside business hours, or during lunch breaks and other times when your team can’t respond immediately.
+Assign a message to be sent outside of business hours or during lunch breaks and other times your team can’t respond immediately.

 Templates with Dynamic Fields

-Today’s intuitive messaging software makes it easy to connect with customers and clients, one-on-one or on a larger scale.
-With two-way messaging (unlike short codes that favor one-way directives such as “enter this code to complete a transaction” or “reply Y or N to confirm,”) real conversations can take place between two people which provides a better customer experience.
+Today’s intuitive messaging software makes it easy to connect with others, one-on-one or on a larger scale.
+With two-way messaging (unlike short codes that favor one-way directives such as “reply Y or N to confirm,”) real conversations can take place between two people which provides a better customer experience.

 Ready to learn more about Texting for Business?

-Whether you work for a business-to-consumer (B2C) or a business-to-business (B2B) company, letting customers know you value them is a key component to staying ahead in a competitive marketplace.
+Whether you work for a business-to-consumer (B2C) or a business-to-business (B2B) company, letting customers know you value them is key to staying ahead in a competitive marketplace.

-Learn more about Zipwhip and see how business texting software can work for you.
-And for helpful information on how to market your texting capabilities, download The Ultimate Guide to Texting Your Customers.
-This comprehensive guide is filled with everything you need to know to develop a successful business-texting strategy.
-We should know, we literally wrote the book on it.
+For tips on how to market your texting capabilities, download The Ultimate Guide to Texting Your Customers.
+Our comprehensive e-book is filled with everything you need to know to develop a successful business-texting strategy.